BytesByNight/bbn-antora-ui-bundle/README.md

 ```
 and the produced bundle will be available at `build/ui-bundle.zip`.

 ## Licence

 Most source code for the project is licensed under the Mozilla License 2.0 (MPL-2.0).
 A copy can be found in the `./LICENCE` file.

 The clipboard icon comes from the Adwaita icon theme, courtesy of the GNOME Project https://gnome.org/.
 License: Creative Commons Attribution Share-Alike 3.0 (CC-BY-SA-3.0).
 A copy can be found in `./LICENCES/CC-BY-SA-3.0.txt`.

+> [!NOTE]
+>
+> Main logo and it's white variant are not covered by the above licences and must be replaced.